Muddz/QuickShot/readme.md

 - Support for Android API 29+ and scooped storage
 - For Android API 29+ you can now use the `setInternalPath()` to save to the internal/private path
 - In PixelShot the `setPath()` was always relative to the external storage, but now you can set it to any path
-- `Bitmap` objects can now be passed into the constructor too
+- `Bitmap` objects can now be passed into the constructor too (But with ´Context´ as second parameter)
 - Removed long-list screeenshots, since this should not be the responsibility of the library
 - Full migration to AndroidX
 - Documentation of the code